 1) helping small business owners build strong brands and getting those brands in front of customers,

-2) designing consumer products to make profits that will in part subsidize branding and legal services for business owners needing financial assistance,
+2) designing consumer products to make profits that will in part subsidize branding and legal services for business owners getting on their feet,

 3) hosting in-person events, eventually, such as business trainings, and parties and variety shows—YAY!!!—to bring together business owners, performing artists and their potential customers and supporters in the flesh.